Gilded William IV wall mirror, with rectangular glass in a fluted frame with acanthus leaf decoration.

 Superb gilded wall mirror William IV, with rectangular glass topped with an ebonized frame in a fluted frame decorated with acanthus leaves.

-Many styles characterize antique furniture, but a few are particularly notable.
-Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
+Many styles characterize antique furniture, but we can highlight a few of the most important.
+Eclectic furniture refers to the 19th century, marked by the dominant Biedermeier style.
 Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo styles of classicism, Renaissance, and Baroque.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
 Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, whose name derives from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
-These were highly ornate, luxurious pieces designed to shine with splendor and play a significant role in opulence.
-Unique materials were selectively used to emphasize the grandeur of these items.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces designed to shine with splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is often designed with a strong resemblance to the historical period.
-An important style as well is Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and relief decorations.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
-During this period, there was also an interest in mythology and antiquity, with supports and legs taking animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance furniture was quite heavy and massive, often using brown stains, with moldings, sturdy bases, and bas-reliefs.
+These were quite distinctive products, but they also opened up new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+During this period, mythology and ancient times were also of interest, so supports and legs often took animal forms.

-Lion’s paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, inspired by Italian and French artisans.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture inspired by Italian and French craftsmen.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
 This is especially important when searching for an exclusive antique that suits your interior.

 Attributes / Details